 My recovery from sexual abuse has been the discovery of truth.
 Telling the truth about my past was the first step in healing.
 Every step has come by overturning the lies the abuse taught me.
 Each painful feeling leads me to a clue; each haunting memory is a puzzle piece that leads me to the truth.
 The healing process reminds me of a murder mystery, except that my goal isn’t to find out “Whodunit?”
 Rather, it’s about “Who am I?”
-My restoration is the process of uncovering my distorted image to find my true, genuine self.
+My restoration has been the process of uncovering my distorted image to find my true, genuine self.
 I love truth.

 When I meet people and they ask what I do, I typically roll my eyes.
 I live in Hollywood – Land of the Superficial.
 I don’t want to be just a job title or a stepping stone to someone.
 I want people to ask who I am as a person.
 So, who am I?
 I’m a girl who’s pretty spunky at times – maybe even mischievous.
 Yes, I was sexually abused by my father, but that’s not who I am.

 All my life I had grand ideas of who I wanted to be when I grew up.
 Then, I actually grew up and found myself stuck.
 I was living the 9 to 5 office life that my dad always wanted for me, all while dreaming of the day I could break free and let my creative juices spill over.